-- When the Respondent is a USF student, Title IX investigatory results are forwarded to Office of Student Conduct and Ethical Development (SCED).
-This unit applies processes detailed in the Student Code of Conduct.
+- When the Respondent is a USF student, Title IX forwards the FIR to Student Conduct and Ethical Development (SCED).
+This unit applies processes detailed in the Student Code of Conduct under USF Regulation 6.0021.
 If a formal charge is made, the case will be heard at a formal hearing by a trained hearing panel or an administrative conduct officer.
-More details about institutional proceedings, actions, and the associated appeals process under the Student Code of Conduct are provided in the SCED section below. - When the Respondent is a USF employee, vendor, visitor, or third party, the Title IX Final Investigative Report is forwarded to the appropriate office for further disciplinary processing (most often HR/Academic Affairs).
-If the Respondent is found responsible, appropriate university offices can impose institutional disciplinary actions via processes detailed in USF policies and procedures. - When the Respondent is both an USF employee and a student, or their status as such is not clear, the Title IX Office will determine their primary relationship with the University and process the case accordingly.
+More details about institutional proceedings, actions, and the associated appeals process under the Student Code of Conduct are provided in the SCED section of this annual report. - When the Respondent is a USF employee or vendor, Title IX forwards the FIR to the appropriate office for further disciplinary processing (most often Human Resources or Academic Affairs).
+If the Respondent is found responsible, appropriate university offices will impose institutional disciplinary actions pursuant to USF policies and procedures. - When the Respondent is both a USF employee and a student, or their status as such is unclear, Title IX determines their primary relationship with the University and processes the case accordingly.